Biddai/Nicepad/README.md

 I recommend hot-gluing the OLED in place, making sure there is no visible gap from the front.

-Place the Pico Zero into the slot in the bottom and secure with a 3x2mm screw.
+Place the Pico Zero into the slot in the bottom and secure with a 3x2mm screw (if too loose, you can hot-glue it).
 Now snap fit the top and bottom assembly and secure with 4 6x2mm screws.
 Plug it in and check everything.
 You are ready to rock!

 ### Macros
 I will not include a tutorial for vial.rocks.
 It is its own thing.
-I do recommend checking some AutoHotKey scripts, I used
+I do recommend checking some AutoHotKey scripts, I made one here.